dipanshu46/Machine-Learning/Intro.md

 To do so, we learnt about contour plot which was able to plot the minimum of the cost function but with cost function and w or b only.
 Since it is a 2D graph.

 So, we move on to plotting a 3D plot using cost function values, w and b altogether which is known as surface plot.
 Using this we were easily able to spot the local minima's.
-Note: Since our cost function is squared erros cost function, it will result in shape of bowl when plotted and thus there will only be one minima which will be the global minima.
+Note: Since our cost function is squared error cost function, it will result in shape of bowl when plotted and thus there will only be one minima which will be the global minima.

 ### Gradient Descent...